 The TOMY John Deere is brightly colored in green and yellow and includes training wheels and a rear rack for strapping adventure supplies.
 This kids' pedal bike was a tester favorite and is sturdy enough that it felt like it could carry two kids.
-The Tomy has spoke wheels and rubber handgrips.
+The Tomy has metal spoke wheels and rubber handgrips.

 This bike came poorly packaged, with parts somewhat floating around in the box.
-This meant the final product was scratched before we ever rode it.
+This packaging snafu meant the final product was scratched before we ever rode it.
 Not a big deal, but it could be a bummer if you buy the bike as a gift.
-Also, the instructions are so badly written we tossed ours aside and built it without them.
+Also, the instructions are so poorly written we tossed ours aside and built it without them.
 Assembly isn't too hard, considering we winged it, but still disappointing.
 Overall, this bike was a tester favorite, and we think it is a good option for parents who love John Deere or are looking for a bike with a rack.

 If you're looking to reminisce about the 50s, then the JOYSTAR Vintage is the kids' pedal bike for you.
-This white and tan bike has under-seat springs and a front basket that will have you seeing peddle pushers and poodle skirts.
+This white and tan bike has under-seat springs, and a front basket that will have you seeing peddle pushers and poodle skirts.
 It comes with included training wheels, faux leather grips, and spoked wheels.

 The Schwinn Koen is a steel frame bike with a parent holding handle on the seat.
-It comes in various wheel sizes for children of various heights, and it has included training wheels if your little one needs them.
+It comes in various wheel sizes for children of different heights, and it has included training wheels if your little one needs them.
 This bike has hand and coaster brakes so kids can switch or get more comfortable with a hand brake commonly found on more grown-up bikes.

 Why You Should Trust Us